Javier-varez/rusty-boy/README.md

 Ok, I will assume from this point onwards that you have legally obtained your cartridge dumps.
 If so, to upload them to the Playdate follow these instructions:

 - Connect your Playdate via USB to your computer.
-Navigate to `Settings-> System -> Reboot to Data Disk` on the Playdate and wait for the USB MSD device to show up as a disk on your compuer.
+Navigate to `Settings -> System -> Reboot to Data Disk` on the Playdate and wait for the USB MSD device to show up as a disk on your compuer.
-- Once the disk is mounted, drag and drop the cartrige ROMs you want to play to the `Data/Rusty Date` folder.
+- Once the disk is mounted, drag and drop the cartrige ROMs you want to play to the `Data/Rusty Date` directory.
 All ROMs must end with the `.gb` extension in order to be detected by `Rusty Date`.
 - Eject the disk and wait until the Playdate reboots.
 - You can now play your games!
 They should appear in a list when you first open the `Rusty Date` game.